AvaProtocol/OAK-docs/_docs/develop-custom-workflow.md

 In case you missed it, [StakeTUR](http://staketur.com/), [Nova Wallet](https://novawallet.io/), and [SubWallet](https://subwallet.app/) users are now automating web3 chores and boosting rewards by automatically staking spare $TUR.
 But Turing Network users have increasingly asked to automate other tasks as well-automating payments, splitting staking delegations, switching delegation to another collator, and delegating indefinitely.

-Rather than enable each ofthese use cases independently, OAK Network is launching Dynamic Dispatch to:
+Rather than enable each of these use cases independently, OAK Network is launching Dynamic Dispatch to:

 1. Extend time-based automation to every extrinsic on Turing Network